 Grafting is an advanced technique, but fun and exciting once it is mastered.
 We can create an orchard in a small space by the successful grafting of several fruit cultivars onto one established rootstock.
 Grafting also helps produce heirloom fruits grown on dwarf tree rootstocks, or grown on rootstocks that are resistant to disease, or to shorten the wait for fruit to form.

-Start a new adventure today and propagate a basil plant from a cutting or grow lettuce from seed in a pot or window box near the kitchen and pick fresh leaves for dinner seeds.
+Start a new adventure today and propagate a basil plant from a cutting or grow lettuce from seed in a pot or window box near the kitchen and pick fresh leaves for dinner salads.